Career Definition of an Environmental Lawyer

 Paralegal and Legal Assistant

 Those interested in the law but wishing to enter a career more quickly might consider that of a paralegal or legal assistant.
 Students can qualify for work in this field by earning an associate's degree in paralegal studies, or a certificate for individuals who already have a bachelor's degree in another field.
 These professionals support lawyers by maintaining files, drafting documents and performing legal research.
-The BLS predicted 8% employment growth from 2014-2024 for paralegals and assistants, which is about as fast as the average for all occupations.
-Paralegals and legal assistants took home an annual median salary of $48,810, the BLS reported in 2015.
+The BLS predicted 15% employment growth from 2016-2026 for paralegals and assistants, which is much faster than the average for all occupations.
+Paralegals and legal assistants took home an annual median salary of $50,410, the BLS reported in 2017.

 Postsecondary Environmental Science Teacher

 Requiring a doctoral or professional degree, individuals who wish to teach students about environmental topics might choose this profession.
-Postsecondary teachers in general could expect 13% job growth from 2014-2024, according to the BLS.
-The annual median salary for environmental science teachers in particular was reported by the BLS in 2015 as $78,770.
+Postsecondary teachers, in general, could expect 10% job growth from 2016-2026, according to the BLS.
+The annual median salary for environmental science teachers, in particular, was reported by the BLS in 2017 as $76,360.